jariarkko/arch-model-t/attackchangesreduxredux.md

 adversarial tracking seen on the web.

-One of the concerns with universal user tracking is that it provides yet another avenue for pervasive surveillance {{RFC7258}}, e.g., by intelligence agencies, by tapping into the databases constructed by user tracking.
+One of the concerns with universal user tracking is that it provides yet another avenue for pervasive surveillance {{RFC7258}}, e.g., intelligence agencies can tap into the databases constructed by user tracking.